 This slow cooker chili could not be easier.

-There are no secret ingredients or crazy methods; the warm spices and hearty beef and beans combine into the most comforting perfect chili ever
+There are no secret ingredients or crazy extra steps.
+The warm spices and hearty beef and beans cook into the most perfect chili ever.

 Classic Slow Cooker Chili